assainov/extensive.one/content/posts/migrating-gatsby-pages-to-typescript/index.md

 ...
 ```

 You can now safely use `siteTitle` in your React component without having to worry about runtime errors.
+The `DeepPropertyAccess.get()` method provides type inference and intellisense support for the object `data`.
+To learn more about different ways to accomplish the same, check out this 5-min read: [Accessing Deep Properties in TypeScript](https://www.extensive.one/accessing-deep-properties-in-typescript).

 ## Reducing typescript boilerplate code
 Now that our code is compiling, we can look into the problem with reduntant interfaces for graphql query result.
 Remember?
 When we define an interface for a graphql query result, we write something like this...